Returning to work after lockdown: Guidance to safeguard employee health

 Where permitted by applicable laws and regulations, when employees arrive for their shift, screen them for fever before they enter the workplace.
 Employees with elevated temperatures should be sent home and encouraged to seek medical care if needed.
 Screen customers, contractors, suppliers, and other site visitors as well.

-Take steps to ensure that employees keep one metre away from other people, including co-workers and customers.
+Take steps to ensure that employees keep 6 feet (2 meters) away from other people, including co-workers and customers.
 To maintain social distancing, consider taking the following actions:

-Reduce the number of employees per shift and add shifts if necessary.
+Reduce the number of workers per shift—and add shifts if necessary.

 Stagger shifts so that arriving and departing employees do not overlap.